Want to learn how to develop your millennial workforce into high performing employees?

 All three generations change jobs for similar reasons.
 Millennials, gen X’ers and baby boomers all cited the same top four motivating factors for changing jobs: to enter the fast lane (by far the most popular for all generations), shoot for the top, follow one’s heart, or save the world.

 Like their elders, millennials care about getting ahead and making a difference.
 Although nearly one-third of them have already had five or six jobs, switching careers seems to be less about wanderlust and more as a result of current post-recession economic conditions.

-If you’re interested in learning about onboarding millennials and how to develop them into high performing employees, watch this webinar now!
+If you’re interested in learning about onboarding millennials and how to develop them into high performing employees, read our post on making workplace learning millennial-friendly.
 Employees are the most valuable tool organizations have to compete in the world today.
 Making an attempt to understand their concerns early during the onboarding process, will yield a happier and more productive workforce in your organization.